Past LWVS-KC Forums and Events

 - Sept.
 6, 2012 - Drug Policy Reform: Marijuana Legalization First?

 The effectiveness of the current drug policy, which places its emphasis on deterring drug use through punishment, has been widely questioned as a costly and ineffective approach.
 Proponents of drug policy reform have called for a public health approach to drug abuse, stressing a shift of resources to research, education, prevention, treatment and drug courts, as an alternative to the continued use of criminal sanctions.
 Former U.S. Attorney John McKay, Kim Marie Thorburn, M.D, and Commander Pat Slack of the Snohomish County Regional Drug and Gang Task Force discuss the topic, with Seattle Times reporter Jonathan Martin as moderator.
 Co-sponsored by the King County Bar Association.
+No longer available on the TVW site.

 - April 5, 2012 - Making Plans for the Seattle Central Waterfront